CMRR is available for use with Recurly, the latest version of our Stripe integration, and custom data sources.

 - See changes in MRR before an invoice is generated or paid.

-- Preempt revenue loss by winning back customers who are scheduled to churn and try to win them back.
+- Preempt revenue loss by winning back customers who are scheduled to churn.

 - Determine whether you’re on track to achieve performance goals.